Sheffield United line up loan move for Wolves midfielder Morgan Gibbs-White

 The Blades are in the market for several new signings with Slavisa Jokanovic hoping to complete a spate of business ahead of Tuesday's night's transfer deadline.

-Gibbs-White had been on the radar of the Blades' Championship rivals Bournemouth, but United appear to have won the race to sign him.
+Gibbs-White had been on the radar of the Blades' Championship rivals Bournemouth, but United have won the race to sign him.

 The 21-year-old has featured three times for Wolves this term and scored in their recent Carabao Cup win at Nottingham Forest.

-But the England under-21 international will now be allowed to leave the club on loan to boost his game-time levels in the Championship, having spent a loan spell at Swansea City last term.
+But the England under-21 international has now be allowed to leave the club on loan to boost his game-time levels in the Championship, having spent a loan spell at Swansea City last term.

 He joined Swansea on a season-long loan last August - shortly after signing a new three-year deal at Wolves.
 Injury disrupted his progress in South Wales.